 Make Virtual Connections

 Our family has started a weekly Zoom call on Sunday afternoons.
-This allow us to check up on and check in with the family.
+This allows us to check up on and check-in with the family.
 We are all loving this.
-And all of us feel better afterwards and all of us will be on the call next Sunday.
+And all of us feel better afterward, and all of us will be on the call next Sunday.

 Keep In Touch with Spirituality

 Do what you can to maintain your spiritual lives.
 This is difficult right now as most places of worship are closed, but there are things you can do at home.
-So read, meditate, pray, or anything else that helps to spiritually ground you.
-Spreading kindness will also help to spiritually ground you and connect you.
-Just one more reason to be kind.
+So read, meditate, pray, or anything else that helps to ground you spiritually.

 All the best,